Diamond Girl (Ryan Leslie song)

-"Diamond Girl" is a song by American R&B record producer and singer-songwriter Ryan Leslie.
-Released on December 11, 2007, the song serves as the lead single from his self-titled debut album, Ryan Leslie.
+"Diamond Girl" is the debut song by the American record producer and singer Ryan Leslie.
+Released on December 11, 2007, the song serves as the lead single from his debut album, Ryan Leslie.

 Remixes

 The official remix features Craig David and Mims.
-American hip hop and gangsta rap group G-Unit recorded their own version of the song, titled "Bottom Girl" and featured it on their mixtape Return of the Body Snatchers (Volume 1) (2008).
+American hip-hop and gangsta rap group G-Unit recorded their own version of the song, titled "Bottom Girl" and featured it on their mixtape Return of the Body Snatchers (Volume 1) (2008).

 Commercial performance

-The single debuted on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart at number 25 (which is equivalent to number 125 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart), and peaked at number 35 on the Billboard Hot R&B/Hip-Hop Songs chart.
-The song also peaked at number 95 on the U.S. Billboard Hot 100.
+The single peaked at number 35 on the Billboard Hot R&B/Hip-Hop Songs chart, and at number 95 on the U.S. Billboard Hot 100.